Primary amoebic meningoencephalitis (PAM)

 Lymphoedema is a swelling in the body’s soft tissue due to fluid building up in the lymphatic system.
 Its causes include radiotherapy, injury or a faulty gene.

-Headaches are one of the most common health complaints, but most are easily treated.
-Find out about the different types of headaches and treatments.
+Headache is a common health complaint, but most headaches are easily treated.
+Learn about the different types of headaches and pain-relief options.

 Primary bone cancer, which begins in the bones, is rare.
 But many other cancers, such as lung or breast cancer, can then spread to the bones.